timfulker/musobuddy/replit.md

 # MusoBuddy - Music Business Management Platform

 ## Overview
-MusoBuddy is a comprehensive music business management platform designed to streamline administrative tasks for musicians, including bookings, contracts, invoices, and compliance.
-The platform aims to reduce administrative burdens, allowing musicians to focus on creative work.
-It positions itself as a user-friendly, scalable, and indispensable tool to enhance efficiency and support independent artists in managing their careers.
-The business vision is to provide a comprehensive platform that empowers musicians to manage their careers efficiently, enabling them to focus on their creative work and become the leading solution for independent artists globally.
+MusoBuddy is a comprehensive music business management platform for musicians, streamlining administrative tasks such as bookings, contracts, invoices, and compliance.
+Its purpose is to reduce administrative burdens, enabling musicians to focus on creative work.
+The platform aims to be a user-friendly, scalable, and indispensable tool to enhance efficiency and support independent artists in managing their careers, ultimately becoming the leading solution for independent artists globally.

 ## User Preferences
 Preferred communication style: Simple, everyday language.